Skip to main content

 Technical

 The Financial Administration published the first official list of fully certified Digital Postmen providers (Zoznam certifikovaných poskytovateľov doručovacej služby), with each company assigned a unique Slovak PA SK identification number.
+The certified register has since grown to more than 55 Digital Postmen providers.

 Draft VAT Act amendment proposes grace period and buyer-reporting deferral